 Q. What is an IBSchek capillary collection kit?

-IBSchek can now be performed using our at-home capillary collection kit.
+IBSchek can be performed using our at-home capillary collection kit.
 The kit includes the test requisition form, easy-to-follow instructions for use, sterile collection and return materials, and pre-paid return shipping materials.
-A detailed instructional video is located on our website that provides step-by-step instructions on how to collect a sample at home.
-Click here to order a capillary collection kit online.

 Q. How quickly can I receive results from your lab?